Maria Theresa of Austria, Queen of the Two Sicilies

 Maria Theresa had six younger siblings:

 Archduke Karl of Austria, Duke of Teschen and his six surviving children, painted after the death of his wife whose bust is on the left.
-Left to right: Wilhlem Franz, Karl Ferdinand, Maria Theresa, Archduke Karl, Albrecht, Maria Karoline and Friedrich; Credit – Wikipedia
+Left to right: Wilhelm Franz, Karl Ferdinand, Maria Theresa, Archduke Karl, Albrecht, Maria Karoline and Friedrich; Credit – Wikipedia

 In 1829, Maria Theresa’s mother died at the age of 32 after contracting scarlet fever and pneumonia from her children.
 Maria Theresa, the eldest child, was thirteen years old and took over the child-rearing role for her siblings who ranged in age from two to twelve years old.
-Together with her father and her brother Albrecht, she served as a tutor for her four youngest siblings.
+With her father and her brother Albrecht, she served as a tutor for her four youngest siblings.
 From 1834 to 1835, she was abbess of the Theresian Institution of Noble Ladies in Prague, founded in 1755 by Empress Maria Theresa to serve as a religious order for impoverished noblewomen.
 The noblewomen were not required to take vows of celibacy and were allowed to leave to marry.
-The Theresian Institution was run by a Princess-Abbess, who was selected by the Holy Roman Emperor and later the Emperor of Austria.
+The Theresian Institution was run by a Princess-Abbess selected by the Holy Roman Emperor and later the Emperor of Austria.
 By birth, each Princess-Abbess was an Archduchess of Austria.

 Ferdinando II, King of the Two Sicilies; Credit – Wikipedia